-Aurora Bicycle Accident Lawyer
+Aurora Bicycle Accident Attorneys

 Bicycles are environmentally friendly and healthy options for getting around the Aurora, CO, area.
 When the weather in the area is agreeable, cycling offers significant health benefits while cutting carbon emissions.
 Some people ride their bikes for pleasure and exercise, while others use them to get to and from various places in their local area.
 Whatever your reasons for bicycling may be, it’s essential to understand the risks you face when riding your bike around motorists and how to limit your risk of experiencing a bicycle accident.
 It’s also important to know your rights and options for legal recourse if someone causes a bicycle accident and injures you.

 The Law Firm of Jeremey Rosenthal offers client-focused legal representation to bicycle accident victims in Aurora, CO.
 If you or a loved one recently suffered injuries while riding your bike in the area, we can provide the legal counsel you need to hold the at-fault party accountable for your damages.
 We understand the stress and uncertainty that often follows personal injuries and want to help you approach your legal proceedings with confidence.

 Why Should I Hire an Aurora Bicycle Accident Lawyer?

 Working with an experienced attorney is the best way to ensure success with any personal injury claim.
 The average person with no legal experience who attempts to navigate a civil claim on their own is likely to make mistakes with their case proceedings.
 For example, missing a court filing deadline or submitting incomplete paperwork to the court can significantly delay the court’s handling of your claim.
 Additionally, handling the procedural requirements of your case while also managing the aftermath of a personal injury would be highly challenging.